jenumerables/jenumerables/README.md

-- 👋 Hi, I’m @jenumerables
+### 👋 Hi, I’m @jenumerables

-- 👀 I’m interested in Data Engineering, SQL Server, Data Analytics, and Cloud technologies
+- 👀 I’m interested in Data Engineering, Data Analytics, and Cloud technologies
 - 🌱 I’m currently studying for M.S.
 Data Analytics & building DE projects
 <!---
 jenumerables/jenumerables is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.